alphajuliet/advent-2021/README.md

 ## Commentary

 My language of choice, as for 2020, is Clojure, which I am running in Doom Emacs.
-Clojure is a lisp, it has immutable data, is functional, fast, has an excellent set of functions and libraries, and the full Java ecosystem is there if required.
+Clojure is a Lisp, it has immutable data, is very functional, fast, has an excellent set of built-in and external functions and libraries, and the full Java ecosystem is always there if you need it.
 I've also brought my little toolbox of simple utils from 2020 along to save some time.

 ### Day 1